HOW TO GET HELP AT THE FEST

 - Be considerate – this is a shared space and we want everyone to enjoy themselves.
 Keep the vibes chill and your hands to yourself.

-- Use the buddy system – the Information Tent (located between the Front Gate and Wisner Stage) is the designated meeting point for lost or separated people.
+- Use the buddy system – the Guest Services Tent (located between the Front Gate and Wisner Stage) is the designated meeting point for lost or separated people.
 If one of your friends is in trouble, please alert festival staff – they will assist you, no questions asked.

 Here are some helpful tips on how to prepare for the fest: